+This course is developed to help students expand their understanding of the healthcare industry; including employability skills, safety and infection control procedures, and clinical skills used by allied health professionals.
+In addition, students will demonstrate their understanding of cardiovascular and respiratory systems by applying BLS CPR skills.
+Projects, teamwork, and demonstrations serve as instructional strategies to reinforce the curriculum content.
+English language arts and science are reinforced in this course.
 In addition to the standard course requirements Health Science II, this honors-level course extends the standard course of study to a more challenging level for the student who is highly motivated, able to work independently and has a history of high academic achievement.
 Students will be expected to take and pass the appropriate industry certification exam associated with the course, if available.

-- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: No Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: No Service Learning: Yes - Aligned Industry Credential: CPR/AED, OSHA 10-Hour Industry (Healthcare) Certification, Stop the Bleed - Aligned CTSO: HOSA-Future Health Professionals
+- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: No Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: No Service Learning: Yes - Aligned Industry Credential: OSHA 10-Hour Industry (Healthcare) Certification, Stop the Bleed, Basic Life Support - Aligned CTE Student Organization: HOSA-Future Health Professionals

-NURSING FUNDAMENTALS AND PRACTICUM (HONORS)
+NURSING FUNDAMENTALS AND NON-PRACTICUM HONORS

-HN435X0 2 CREDITS
+HN425X0 2 CREDITS